zyreoo/juice/games/BudisKitchen/README.md

 Team Members: dev_

 How would you pitch your game in one line?
-Its like overcooked but with monkeys
+Its like overcooked but with monkeys meets work at a pizza place

 What is the key mechanic(s) that make it fun?
 You can upgrade to make your cooking go better and quicker while trying to make the best restraunt while customers give you reviews that determines how much money you get